Your shopping cart is empty!

-In this article, we look at possible uses of biochar for industrial applications split into the following sections:
+In this article, we look at the uses of biochar as a replacement for Activated Carbon derived from fossil fuels and other non-sustainable materials.
+We look at the following sections:

 (Biochar for soil, gardening farming, agriculture etc are in other blogs - see the end of the article for links).